cloudreve/docs/en/usage/file-apps.md

 ![Image Viewer](./images/file-apps-image-editor.png)

+If you upload images with LivePhoto via iOS app, the image viewer will automatically display the LivePhoto preview.

+For HEIC/HEIF format images, browsers do not support native preview, and Cloudreve will automatically convert the image to PNG and display it (requires secure context).

 You can use the [Media Metadata Extraction](media-meta) feature to obtain EXIF information from images and display it in the image viewer.

 ## Draw.io {#drawio}